raphaelpinel/flutter-personality-quiz/README.md

-# personality quiz Flutter App
+# Personality Quiz Flutter App

 This is my first app with Flutter.
 A personality quiz that calculates a score behind the scenes.